dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 # About the "Byrd Box Model"

+## Generalities

-The "Byrd Box Model", also called "Tracing Model" or "Procedure Box Model" or "4-port Model", pictures the calls to a Prolog predicate as a "box with 4 ports".
+The "Byrd Box Model", also called "Tracing Model" or "Procedure Box Model" or "4-port Model" conceptualizes the calls to a predicate as a "box with 4 ports".

-The model's idea is that the Prolog Processor traverses these ports as it runs the program.
+The model's idea is that the Prolog Processor traverses these ports during program execution.

-Debuggers use this model as conceptual basis when they generate output or allow monitoring of "ports traversal events" either in general ([`leash/1`](https://www.swi-prolog.org/pldoc/doc_for?object=leash/1)) or on a per-predicate basis
+Debuggers use this model as conceptual basis when they generate trace output and allow monitoring of "ports traversal events" either in general ([`leash/1`](https://www.swi-prolog.org/pldoc/doc_for?object=leash/1)) or on a per-predicate basis